 Messinese Style Meat Skewers

 Let’s start cooking

 • To make Messinese Style Meat Skewers, look at this cut of meat.
 Show it to your butcher.
-It’s beaten.
-If not available, a lacerto slice or carpaccio will work.
+It is pounded.
+If not available, a slice of round steak or carpaccio will do.

 Messinese Style Meat Skewers

-• In a bowl, prepare the filling: finely chop the garlic and parsley, the Ragusa DOP. cubed.
+• In a bowl, prepare the filling: finely chop the garlic and parsley, the Ragusa cheese in cubes.
 Add the pecorino, salt, and pepper.

-• Add 5 tablespoons of oil and the water slowly to avoid it becoming too soft.
+• Add 5 tablespoons of oil and water slowly, to avoid making it too soft.

-• Spread the slices on the table and place a mound of filling on each slice.
-Press firmly with your fingers.
+• Spread the slices on the table and put a heap of filling on each slice.
+Press well with your fingers.

+Messinese Style Meat Skewers